Arquisoft/dechat_en2a/README.md

 ### Getting started

-Execute `npm run setup:install` to install all the dependencies needed from now on
+First of all install node (& npm) and then execute `npm run setup:install` to install all the dependencies needed from now on.
+To view a live version of the app check out the Development Server section.

 ### Generating the documentation

-Execute `npm run docs:build` to generate the html documents and dependencies (will end up in `/docs`)
+Execute `npm run docs:build` to generate the html documents and dependencies (will end up in `/docs`).

-You can also use `npm run docs:watch` if you want a local version served on `http://localhost:4000/`
+You can also use `npm run docs:watch` if you want a local version served on `http://localhost:4000/`.

 ### Development server